 A Rental Credit Check is typically used by a Landlord to evaluate a Renters likelihood to pay rent on time.
-They also reveal whether an applicant owes rent to any previous Landlords.
+They also reveal whether an applicant owes rent to any previous Housing Providers.

-Lending institutions, and Landlords, use your credit score to determine your credit worthiness.
-The idea is that the higher yor credit score, the more likely you are to pay your bills.
+Lending institutions, and Housing Providers, use your credit score to determine your credit worthiness.
+The idea is that the higher your credit score, the more likely you are to pay your bills.
 In the lending world, this means it’s easier for you to get a loan, with a lower interest rate.
 In the world of renting, the higher your score the more favorably you’ll be viewed by Landlords.

 What is Included on a Tenant Credit Report?

 A Tenant Credit Report includes both credit score as well as an applicant’s financial history.
-A credit score is a numerical representation of a person’s credit risk at any given time.
-With Equifax, a credit score ranges from 300-900, and higher scores are viewed as more favorable.
+A credit score can be a numerical representation of a person’s credit risk at any given time.
+A typical credit score ranges from 300-900, and higher scores are viewed as more favorable.

 Landlords can find key pieces of financial information by performing a credit check on a Tenant during the Tenant Screening process, including, creditworthiness, typically based on credit score, payment history, outstanding loans, credit cards, or other debts, any accounts in collections as well as any public records, including bankruptcies and consumer proposals.

 May 23rd, 2021